ahmdngi/work/documentation/openstack.md

 ![](https://object-storage-ca-ymq-1.vexxhost.net/swift/v1/6e4619c416ff4bd19e1c087f27a43eea/www-assets-prod/openstack-map/openstack-map-v20210201.svg)

+**OVERVIEW**
+OpenStack provides an Infrastructure-as-a-Service (IaaS) solution through a variety of complementary services.
+Each service offers an Application Programming Interface (API) that facilitates this integration.

 **OpenStack Services:**
 An OpenStack deployment contains a number of components providing APIs to access infrastructure resources.
 This page lists the various services that can be deployed to provide such resources to cloud end users.